kspi/dmenu-frecency/README.md

 On first launch a `config.json` is saved in `~/.config/dmenu-frecency` (or wherever `XDG_CONFIG_PATH` is) where dmenu's command line and some other options can be customized.
+The command line arguments are specified as a JSON array, for example `["-i", "-b"]`.
 The application cache is updated every `cache-days` or if `--read-apps` is passed on the command line.

 PATH scanning can by activated with the "scan-path" option.